-Please note that the school day begins at 8:00am and ends at 3:30pm.
-Students must be in their classroom, ready to learn by 8:00am or they will be marked tardy.
+Please note that the school day begins at 8:00am and ends at 3:30pm (1:45pm on Wednesdays).
+Students must be in their classroom, ready to learn by 8:00am or they will be marked absent.
 Students who are not attending the before school program should arrive no earlier than 7:45am.
 If there is a change in how your student will be getting home from school, please send an email to [dismissalchanges@cwckansascity.org] by 3:00pm.